ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Adjoint_CostDiscSolver.md

 End
 ```

-## Limitations and possible improvments
+### Limitations and possible improvments

 The search algorithm to locate the observations in the mesh is very efficient if the solver is executed on the whole mesh (e.g. for vertcially integrated models); however it is not efficient if the solver is executed on a boundary.
 In this case, if working with Elmer internal extrusion, it can be advantageus to :

-- first execute this solver alone on the 2D footprint using *save used data = Logical TRUE*,
+- first execute this solver alone on the 2D footprint using
+  - *save used data = Logical TRUE*,

-- then re-read the saved files using *Pre-Processed File = Logical TRUE* and *Element Number is Active Number = Logical TRUE*.
-In this case, if running parallell, the same number of partitions must be used and set *Parallel Observation Files = Logical True*
+- then re-read the saved files using
+  - *Pre-Processed File = Logical TRUE* and
+  - *Element Number is Active Number = Logical TRUE*.

+- If running parallel, the same number of partitions must be used and set
+  - *Parallel Observation Files = Logical True*

 Bellow is a list of features that are not currently possible in this solver but that could be implemented:

 - We could take into account statistics on the observation errors in the definition of the cost function.
 This could be simple informations on the variance of a full error-covariance matrix.

 - We could allow for the possibility that only the norm of a vector is oberved or only the components in a given direction.

-## Tests and Examples
+### Tests and Examples